Welsh-Revenue-Authority/property-data-poc/en/index.md

 A “data” platform is shared capability that allows organisations to access a range of datasets allowing them to combine data in new and interesting ways.
 The [Office for National Statistics](https://www.ons.gov.uk/) have a data platform called the Integrated Data Programme (IDP) which allows analysts to access a wide range of ONS statistics.
 A land and property data platform for Wales would enable the combining of key location datasets together with mapping functionality so that users can explore location related data on a map.

 # Our work so far
-Earlier in the year we took a broad look at platforms and looked at potential benefits of platforms to services and policies in Wales, a summary of what we did and what we learnt can be found [here](https://welsh-revenue-authority.github.io/property-data-poc/en/2022/05/26/summary_proof_of_concept.html).
+Earlier in the year we took a broad look at platforms and looked at potential benefits of platforms to services and policies in Wales, a [summary of what we did and what we learnt](https://welsh-revenue-authority.github.io/property-data-poc/en/2022/05/26/summary_proof_of_concept.html).

 Over the past few months we took a deeper narrow approach and focused on how a Land and Data Platform could help with Regional LTT.

-## We created prototypes to help us learn
+## Using prototypes to help us learn
 To help us learn we built a variety of different prototypes.
 We did these for a number of reasons:

 * to help us understand how service builders might use a platform, and what they might need from it